 Bats account for nearly a quarter of the mammal species on earth.
 The only mammal capable of true flight, they are also natural pollinators and pest control experts.
 With all these good traits they are still often misunderstood for being one of the bad guys in the animal kingdom.
 We will look at the positive role bats play in the environments and how we can conserve and protect their population.

 Why are roses red and violets blue?
 As we begin the winter season, let’s look back at the plant colors we have enjoyed throughout the growing season.
 We will learn about plant colors and celebrate the pigments that make the conservatory such a kaleidoscope of colors that turn everyday into a holiday for the senses.

 December: World Spices

-This precious commodity not only inspired the search for the new world, it played a major role in many world conflicts and it’s something we cannot live without in our kitchen.
-What not everyone knows is that all these spices come from plants grown in all parts of the world.
-We will travel the globe and learn about this precious commodity.
+This precious commodity not only inspire the search for the new world, it played a major role in many world conflicts and it’s something we cannot live without in our kitchen.
+What not everyone know is that all these spices come from plants grown in all parts of the world. we will travel the globe and learn about this precious commodity.